Financial Aid Basics

 When Should I Apply for Financial Aid?

-Timing is important.
 While federal aid has a rolling submission process each year, state aid has strict deadlines.
-Often times, colleges have separate deadlines, so it’s best to check both.
+Often times, colleges have separate deadlines, so you'll need to check both.

 Some schools set deadlines as early as March for certain types of funds (for which you will not be eligible until after you complete the FAFSA).
 Keep in mind, the longer you wait to submit your application, the less money there will be.